ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 Needless to say, even though the finance problem set in CS50 was challenging, creating an end-to-end project from scratch was significantly more challenging, even with AI access now enabled.
 Some features were easier than others, such as Login and Register.
 I chose to implement the same way as was done in finance for simplicity’s sake.
 However other features that i implemented for example the checkout function, where multiple steps were being perfomed from counting products in the cart using counter and querying and extracting the relevant products data from the database then creating a list of the products with the attributes then inserting into the orders and order items table, this took me a considerable amount to work with and understand using help from AI.

-I also implemented my project outside of the CS50 codespace, so that I dont get timeouts from the codespace, etc., but then, at the end, using git clone codespace, I duplicated the project in CS50’s codespace in order to submit the project.
+I also implemented my project outside of the CS50 codespace, so that I don't get timeouts from the codespace, etc., but then, at the end, using git clone codespace, I duplicated the project in CS50’s codespace in order to submit the project.

 ## Acknowledgments